-ARTICLE VII - Capital Improvement Committee and Program (CIP)History: Adopted 5-17-1982 ATM, Article.
-21.
+ARTICLE VII - Capital Improvement Committee and Program (CIP) History: Adopted 5-17-1982 ATM, Article.
+21

-§6-13 Establishment of Committee; Membership:
+§6-13 Establishment of Committee; Membership

 A Committee, to be known as the "Capital Improvement Program Committee," shall be established to prepare a capital improvement program.
-This Committee shall perform the duties as specified in the Charter and following sections and shall consist of the following members: The Town Manager, who shall serve as the Chairman of the Committee pursuant to the designation of this position the Coordinator of Capital Programming under Article V of Chapter 27 of the Mashpee Code, a member or designee of the Board of Selectmen, who shall be designated annually by vote of the Board of Selectmen, a member or designee of the Finance Committee, who shall be designated annually by vote of the Finance Committee, the Town Accountant and a member at-large to be appointed annually by the Board of Selectmen.
+This Committee shall perform the duties as specified in the Charter and following sections and shall consist of the following members: The Town Manager, who shall serve as the Chairman of the Committee pursuant to the designation of this position the Coordinator of Capital Programming under Article V of Chapter 27 of the Mashpee Code, a member or designee of the Board of Selectmen, who shall be designated annually by vote of the Board of Selectmen, a member or designee of the Finance Committee, who shall be designated annually by vote of the Finance Committee, , a member or designee of the School Committee, who shall be designated annual by a vote of the School Committee, the Town Accountant and two (2) members at-large to be appointed annually by the Board of Selectmen.

-History: Charter, Section 6-8.
+History: Charter, Section 6-8

-History: Amended 12-2-1985 STM, Article 54, approved by Attorney General 2-11-1986.
-History: Amended 5-7-2001 ATM, Article 24, approved by Attorney General 8-18-2001.
+History: Amended 12-2-1985 STM, Article 54, approved by Attorney General 2-11-1986 History: Amended 5-7-2001 ATM, Article 24, approved by Attorney General 8-18-2001 History: Amended 10-15-2018 ATM, Article 6, approved by Attorney General 1-9-2019

-§6-14 Consideration for Proposed Capital Outlays:
+§6-14 Consideration for Proposed Capital Outlays